How To Request a Letter of Recommendation for College

 Once you have chosen your references and have a list of letter writers, send them a formal letter of request.
 You can submit this request through their preferred method of contact—letter or email—to provide your reference with the following information:

-University or program details: Include the name of the school you are applying to.
-If you’re applying to a specific program within that school, provide those details, too.
+University or program details: Include the name of the school and program to which you are applying.
 Your reference can use this information to appropriately address the letter and tailor their reference to illustrate how you are a highly qualified prospective student for that school.

 Your reason for applying to the university: Inform your reference of why you chose this specific school or program and what you hope to gain from your experience there.
 This information can help your reference better demonstrate your suitability in their letter.

-Qualities you’d like highlighted: Discuss a few of the skills, experiences and characteristics you possess that would make you a strong student at your intended university.
+Qualities you want them to highlight: Discuss a few of the skills, experiences and characteristics you possess that would make you a strong student at your intended university.
 This information can enable your reference to outline your academic and personal traits and better emphasize your strengths.

-Submission deadline: Remind your reference of your application’s deadline.
-You can also provide them an earlier deadline to submit their reference before the final application date to ensure your application is completed on time.
+Submission deadline: Remind your reference of your application's deadline.
+You can also provide them an earlier deadline to submit their reference before the final application date to ensure you can submit your application on time.

 3. Provide supporting documents

 If you have job experience, provide your reference with a copy of your current resume so they can better describe your experience, growth and accomplishments in their letter.
 You can also enclose your high school transcripts and a list of your awards or special honors to showcase your growth and potential, which your reference can then demonstrate in their letter.

 If you are required to submit a personal statement with your college application, consider including that document with your formal request to provide your reference more information about why you chose this school or program and the goals you may set if you're accepted.